-The plant at Tyseley Energy Park is being developed together with UoB, with a minimum capacity of 100tpa NdFeB (neodymium, iron, boron).
-This £4.3 m (\$5.47 m) project is being funded by "Driving the Electric Revolution", an Industrial Strategy Fund challenge delivered by UK Research and Innovation.
+The plant at Tyseley Energy Park is being developed together with University of Birmingham, with a minimum capacity of 100tpa NdFeB (neodymium, iron, boron).
+This £4.3 million (\$5.47 million) project is being funded by "Driving the Electric Revolution", an Industrial Strategy Fund challenge delivered by UK Research and Innovation.

 HyProMag will be the primary industrial user and operator of the plant and the exclusive licensee for underlying HPMS technology, developed at the University of Birmingham and now being commercialised by HyProMag.
 Initial commercial production will be based on 20% capacity utilisation, equivalent to a minimum of 25tpa NdFeB.
-First production runs were completed in Q4 2023, which follows successful piloting at UoB in 2022 as featured on BBC Midlands News: https://youtube/9P-dsNCffWw.
+First production runs were completed in Q4 2023, which follows successful piloting at University of Birmingham in 2022 as featured on BBC Midlands News: https://youtube/9P-dsNCffWw.
 (This link does not form part of this MD&A).
-Initial commercial sales of NdFeB are targeted for H2 2024.
+Initial commercial sales of NdFeB are targeted for April 2025.